Force over Distance: Chapter 21

 “Nice job, Chloe,” Young said.

-She flashed him a smile then bent back over her station.
-Her head fell in a curtain to hide her face.
+She bent over her station.
+Her hair fell in a curtain to hide her face, but not before Young caught the smile she couldn’t quite fight down.

 “No,” Brody replied.